-A steady flow of organic search engine traffic can be the difference between a successful ecommerce business and a failed one, so choosing a professional to help you optimize your online store may be one of the most important business decisions you will make.
+A steady flow of organic search engine traffic can be the difference between a successful ecommerce business and a failed one.
+Thus choosing a professional to help optimize your online store is a critical business decision.

 But how will you decide which SEO professional to hire for an in-house position or which SEO firm to hire as a consultant?
 Well, you might consider my three principles for selecting a good SEO optimizer.
 These principles provide a starting place for your decision-making process.
 With them, you will better understand what questions to ask SEO professionals and how to look for more information about what SEO professionals do or how search engines index, analyze, and rank URLs.

 Not too long ago, I was working as the marketing communications manager for a multi-billion dollar semiconductor company.
-We had a great new website, a few rich Internet applications to spice things up, and good web copy.
-But we wanted to do more, so we began interview SEO experts.
+We had a great new website, a few rich internet applications to spice things up, and good copy.
+But we wanted to do more, so we began interviewing SEO experts.
 One call still stands out in my memory.
 The conversation went something like this:

 SEO Expert: “…so as you can see from what I am telling you, my firm is one of the smartest SEO consultancies on the planet.
-Why we even invented sliced bread…”
+We even invented sliced bread…”

 Armando: “So while you were talking, I was searching for terms like “search engine optimization,” “SEO consultancy,” and “search engine ranking professional” and your firm does not show up on the first 25 results pages.”